-Breckinridge did not think the town was worth the effort because even if regained, it could not be held against Federal gunboats.
-But Van Dorn coveted Baton Rouge because it was the state capital, and as such he ordered Breckinridge to proceed.
-Breckinridge’s men boarded trains in Vicksburg the next day and arrived at Camp Moore near Kentwood, Louisiana, on the afternoon of the 28th.
-From there they were to march overland about 60 miles southwest to the state capital.
+Breckinridge did not think the town was worth the effort because even if regained, it could not be held against the powerful Federal gunboats.
+But Van Dorn disagreed and ordered Breckinridge to proceed.
+Breckinridge’s men boarded trains in Vicksburg on July 27 and arrived at Camp Moore near Kentwood, Louisiana, the following afternoon.
+From there they were to march overland about 60 miles southwest to Baton Rouge.

 The C.S.S.
-Arkansas was the Confederacy’s most formidable ram on the Mississippi, currently stationed at Vicksburg.
-Breckinridge planned to resume his approach after receiving Van Dorn’s response that the Arkansas would be at Baton Rouge by the morning of August 5.
+Arkansas was the Confederacy’s most formidable ironclad ram on the Mississippi, currently stationed at Vicksburg.
+But the vessel needed major repairs, and her commander, Lieutenant Isaac N. Brown, had taken sick leave.
+Nevertheless, Van Dorn gave assurances that the Arkansas would be at Baton Rouge by the morning of August 5, and Breckinridge made plans to resume his approach.